 - All are more scratch resistant than precious metals with crushed black diamond being the most scratch resistant followed by tungsten and ceramic

 - Generally much more affordable than precious metals.
 Some, like cobalt & white tungsten, give you the look of white gold or platinum for a fraction of the price

 - All contemporary metals come with a Lifetime Manufacturers Warranty for both size or damage exchanges

-- All contemporary metals are harder than precious metals which means that the hardest ones (tungsten and ceramic) are potentially vulnerable to cracking.
-Your Lifetime Manufacturer's Warranty will replace the band, but if you can't stand the thought of changing your ring (either because of the sentiment attached to it or because you may not have a ring to wear during the exchange process) then you may want to avoid ceramic or tungsten.
+- All contemporary metals are harder than precious metals which means that the hardest ones (crushed black diamond, tungsten and ceramic) are potentially vulnerable to cracking.
+Your Lifetime Manufacturer's Warranty will replace the band, but if you can't stand the thought of changing your ring (either because of the sentiment attached to it or because you may not have a ring to wear during the exchange process) then you may want to avoid crushed black diamond, tungsten or ceramic.

-- The harder contemporary metals (tungsten and ceramic) must be cracked to be removed by vice grips in emergency situations.
+- The harder contemporary metals (crushed black diamond, tungsten and ceramic) must be cracked to be removed by vice grips in emergency situations.
 Others (such as cobalt and zirconium) require diamond tipped ring cutters

 - None are scratch proof (all are scratch resistant to varying degrees)

 Colorful Inlays … and More!